zmnpl/twad/README.md

 # twad - terminal wad launcher

-If you love __DOOM__ and rather not leave your terminal like me, then you might be one of the few that might like **twad**.
-It is a terminal based WAD manager and launcher for doom source ports.
+If you love __DOOM__ and love your terminal like me, then you might like this. **twad** is a terminal based WAD manager and launcher for doom source ports.
 At it's core twad lets you set up a multitude of WAD file combinations, store them and launch them with a couple of key strokes.
+It is light weight and blazing fast to use.

+## Start **classic DOOM** with a **classic terminal user interface**

-There are already great alternatives to manage and launch your WADs out there for many years and twad will probably never be as sophisticated.
-Though I figured: there are not so many for the terminal.
-Twad let's you stay in the terminal and on your keyboard as long as possible until you decide to rip and tear.
+Twad let's you stay in the terminal and on your keyboard as long as possible until you decide to **rip and tear**.
 Simple as that.

-Needless to say, that this mostly was designed for *nix systems.
-However, with WSL this might as well be usable in Windows somewhen in the future.
-Though quite some testing needs to go into this.
+Needless to say that this mostly was designed for *nix systems.
+However, meanwhile I've added some OS-sensitive stuff and cross compiled for Windows.
+Actually it works quite well.
+So...

+## Now with experimental **Windows support**

 **Watch Out**: This tool is still in early state and might contain bugs.